YOURLS/YOURLS/README.md

 ## License

 Free software.
 Do whatever the hell you want with it.
+Amazing project.
 YOURLS is released under the [MIT license](LICENSE).